LBU-OOP/OOPtutorials/ClassesAndObjects.md

       return hour;
   }
 ```
-Because hour is private no one can create an object of Time and set it's hour directly.
-They have to go through the setHour() method and it checks it's a sensible value.
+Because hour is private no one can create an object of Time and set its hour directly.
+They have to go through the setHour() method that checks it's a sensible value.
 Because it's private no one can read it either, so we provide a corresponding getter method.
 Most IDEs will produce skeleton methods for you at the click of the mouse, leaving you to fill in the logic.

-To make our code more robust we would alter the constructor to (assuming I'd completed the setters for minute and second as well:
+To make our code more robust we would alter the constructor to (assuming I'd completed the setters for minute and second as well):

 ```Java
   public Time(int hour, int minute, int second)